 Aurie returned to his hometown of Sudbury in 1923 to play for the senior Sudbury Wolves for 2 seasons, he then joined the Galt Terriers in 1925 for 1 season.

-When Jack Adams first arrived in Detroit as coach, he signed Aurie on September 26, 1927, making his debut with Detroit Cougars.
+When Jack Adams first arrived in Detroit as coach, he claimed Aurie from the Panthers in the Inter-League Draft on September 26, 1927, and Aurie would make his debut with the NHL Detroit Cougars on November 15, 1927.
 Aurie went through some pretty lean years in Hockeytown.
-The first three years they were known as the Cougars, the next two they were known as the Falcons, and finally in 1932-33 they became known as the Red Wings.
+The first three years they were known as the Cougars, the next two they were known as the Falcons, and finally for he 1932-33 season, they became known as the Detroit Red Wings.

 Aurie and Herbie Lewis represented the Red Wings at the first ever NHL All Star Game in 1934.